emPower

 If the breach affects more than 500 people, the HHS must be notified immediately.
 The HHS would post it on their website.
 The covered entity would also need to post the message on their website.

-Organizations may also choose not to send alerts, but only if they can prove that there is low probability of the PHI being compromised.
+Organizations may also choose not to send alerts, but only if they can prove that there is a low probability of the PHI being compromised.

 Reportable Breaches and Exceptions